King's Champion: Modern era

 The words of the challenge varied over the years, but those used for the coronation of George IV in 1821 were these:

-The holder of the post at that time, the Reverend John Dymoke, was a clergyman and so the honour passed to his son, Henry Dymoke, who was only 20 years old and did not possess a suitable horse, so one had to be hired from Astley's Circus.
+The holder of the post at that time, John Dymoke, was a clergyman and so the honour passed to his son, Henry Dymoke, who was only 20 years old and did not possess a suitable horse, so one had to be hired from Astley's Circus.

 William IV held no coronation banquet in 1831, so the King's Champion was not called upon to act.
 At the Coronation of Queen Victoria in 1838, it was decided not to include the traditional ride and challenge of the Champion, and Henry Dymoke was made a baronet in recompense.
-It has never yet been revived.
-At the 1902 coronation of Edward VII, his claim was admitted by the Court of Claims, and he was allowed to be Standard Bearer of England.
-Lieutenant-Colonel John Lindley Marmion Dymoke, MBE, DL, Royal Lincolnshire Regiment had his claim admitted at the coronation of Queen Elizabeth II in 1953 and acted as Standard-Bearer of the Union Flag.
+The ride and challenge has never yet been revived.

+At the 1902 coronation of Edward VII, the Dymoke family's claim to undertake a historic role in the coronation was admitted by the Court of Claims, and he was allowed to be Standard Bearer of England.
+John Dymoke had his claim admitted at the coronation of Queen Elizabeth II in 1953 and acted as Standard-Bearer of the Union Flag.
+At the coronation of King Charles III in 2023, John Dymoke's son Francis carried the Royal Standard after his claim to undertake a historic role in the coronation was upheld by the Coronation Claims Office.

 The Champion's Armour used for the coronations of James I to George IV still exists and is on display in St George's Hall, Windsor Castle.